08Aristodemus24/auto-job-app-sender/documents/interview-flow.md

 3. assess the strengths and weaknesses of each idea
 4. it is at times unavoidable that he/she will have the better solution and so sometimes you have to put your ego aside but sometimes I reasonable integration of both ideas strengths can be in fact better as it not only maybe a better solution but both parties can be mutually satisified.
 (You can both have your cake and eat it too so to speak)
 ```

+* what's your salary expectation
+`I've researched and seen the typical salary range of mid level software developers and engineers in this company amid my application and the range is between the lower range of 250k/year to 500k/year or 20800/month to 41700/month, so the number I'm comfortable with would be 30000/month based on my current knowledge and expertise does that fit into the company budget?
+But I'd like to learn more about the specific technologies tailored for this position as that will determine further my expectations for my salary.`

 * what kind of personality you like to work with?
 * what are the types of people you don't want to work with?